 Steinway & Sons have been making the world's finest pianos for over 160 years, and their instruments have become global icons of high culture.
 The company was acquired in 2013 by a notable private equity firm for $438 million, and by 2018 there was a take-over price offer on the table for $1 billion!
 This valuation is high especially for a manufacturer with quirks, like requiring the instruments to return to the workshop in Queens, New York to get repaired.
-What did Mr. Steinweg think his business was worth when he first started trading?
-Did he expect his company to become a symbol of excellence in craftsmanship?
-I definitely think so.
+What did Herr Steinweg estimate his business would be worth when he first started trading?
+Did he expect his company to become a global symbol of craftsmanship?
+I believe so.

 Differing valuation view points

 Entrepreneurs struggle to objectively value their companies due to all the blood, sweat and tears shed to get their idea through to fruition.

 Investors on the other hand, see the company differently than entrepreneurs.
 Their opinion depends also on whether they are related to the entrepreneur, or if they are a business angel.